-- What are some tips to improve customer service help desk?
+- 10 tips to improve your customer service help desk

 What is help desk software?

-Put simply, help desk support software is designed to give you the tools to make your customers feel heard.
+Put simply, help desk support software is designed to give you the tools to make your customers feel valued.
 Here's a basic rundown of how it works:

-- The system generates a ticket for each issue and automatically associates them with a customer’s history if applicable
+- The system generates a ticket for each issue and automatically associates it with a customer’s history, if applicable.

 Why use help desk software?

-The best reason for using a help desk software solution is that it lets you keep pace with all the available ways to meet your customers’ needs.
-Methods of communication are constantly changing and updating, and there’s no telling which channel your customer base will shift to next.
-Using help desk software helps your buyers find your support options the moment they need assistance, no matter what their favorite platforms are.
+Help desk software solutions let you keep pace with the different ways to meet your customers’ needs.
+Communication methods are constantly evolving, so using help desk software helps your customers find your support options the moment they need assistance, no matter what platforms they prefer.